optimus378/LabPowerManagement/README.md

 This script was created for a very specific environment, but could be adapted for other purposes.
 Read the actual code.
 I did my best to explain how it works given the amount of time I felt like putting into the explanation.
+I'm certain this script could be written much better, but I'm learning.

 - One goal of the script was to acheive this witout using any outside executables or supporting modules.
 - Another goal was design this in a "set it and forget it" sort of way.